Geometric flow of planar domain-wall loops: Results: Theory vs Experiments

 With our phenomenological model it is interesting to make rough estimates of the time needed for a circular ferromagnetic domain of initial radius $R_0$ to collapse spontaneously, i.e. at external magnetic field $H=0$, only acted by the Young-Laplace force at ambient temperature.
-Assuming a roughly circular domain we can directly integrate Eq.(\ref{eq:dAdt}) in a circle of radius $R$ and use $A \approx \pi R^2$.
-Doing so we get the simple closed equation